19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting.md

 If you want to make a spell more powerful, you can use an amount of [Mythril](Mythril.md) powder required to cast a higher [Spell Level](Spell%20Level.md), and gain the upcast benefits listed in the spell text.
 The [Spell Level](Spell%20Level.md) is treated as whatever you upcasted it to for the purposes of [The Spellcasting Roll](Spellcasting.md#The%20Spellcasting%20Roll).

 The level at which you upcast a spell cannot exceed your [Maximum Spell Level](Spell%20Level.md#Max%20Spell%20Level).
-## Blood Magic
+## Forceful Spellburn
-If you fail [The Spellcasting Roll](Spellcasting.md#The%20Spellcasting%20Roll), you may choose to succeed it instead as long as it wasn't a [Miscast](../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md).
+If you fail [The Spellcasting Roll](Spellcasting.md#The%20Spellcasting%20Roll), you may choose to succeed it instead (as long as it wasn't [Miscast](../Game%20Procedures/Dice%20Rolls/Critical%20Miscast.md)).
-- If you do, sacrifice [HP](../Player%20Characters/Derived%20Statistics/Health%20Points.md) equal to the difference between [The Spellcasting Roll](Spellcasting.md#The%20Spellcasting%20Roll) and the [DC](../Game%20Procedures/DC.md).
+- To do so, you take [Mythril Damage](../Damage%20Types/Mythril%20Damage.md) equal to the difference between the result and the [DC](../Game%20Procedures/DC.md).
 	- If this reduces your [HP](../Player%20Characters/Derived%20Statistics/Health%20Points.md) to 0, you start [Dying](../Conditions/Dying.md).

 *Remember the [Rule for rules](../Foreword/Rule%20for%20rules.md).*